-Some of these points are definitely valid for all types of evaluation campaigns and data sharing but some are closely linked to the paradigm of EaaS, as the code is available and can be reused, for example, for creating a silver corpus on new data [23].
+Some of these points are definitely valid for all types of evaluation campaigns and data sharing but some are closely linked to the paradigm of EaaS, as the code is available and can be reused, for example, for creating a silver corpus on new data [Krenn et al. 2015].
 Having running code in addition to data and published papers can also help to speed up the direct transfer of technology to industry.